readthedocs/blog/hiring/intro.rst

 Thanks for your interest in working at Read the Docs.
-We are a small team of 5, and we're looking to add 2-3 people on 2021, and we'd love for you to be one of them.
+We are a small team of 5, and we're looking to add 2-3 people in 2021, and we'd love for you to be one of them.

 About the company